jacobcolyvan/mix-master/README.md

 * Sort by key, tempo, or tempo and key.
 * Display key in standard or Camelot, which is a system that lets you understand keys that are close together without having to know musical theory (the site explains how to do this).
 * Search for albums, tracks, and public playlists, and see key/tempo data for each.
-* Separates playlists into created and followed, because if you're anything like me.
+* Separates playlists into created and followed.
+* Get recommendations for any track that also tries to match key.

 <hr>